george-hawkins/arf-drone/pixhawk-setup.md

 When out in the field and not connected to MP, with its informative HUD messages, it can be frustrating trying to work out why the vehicle won't arm when everything appears to be fine.
 One common reason I found was simply forgetting to press the safety switch.
 The main LED on the Pixhawk (the large one above the arrow) is your best insight into its state - so print out the [Pixhawk LED page](images/pixhawk-leds) and bring it with you in the field.

 If the main LED is flashing blue this indicates that everything is good so far but that the Pixhawk has not yet acquired a GPS lock.
 Once everything is good the Pixhawk flashes green to indicate it's ready to be armed and once armed it stops flashing and stays green.
 If it beeps twice and refuses to arm despite flashing green check that you've pressed the safety button!
+If the Pixhawk flashes yellow despite everything looking good check your flight mode and make sure it's something suitable for arming like stabilize.

 ### Return to the wizard